jjimenezgar/PythonMD/Morse_Pt-H2/Morse-Fit/readme.md

 To run the code, execute the script as the main module.
 Ensure that the required parameters for the interactions (d_e, alpha, r_e, d_e2, alpha2, r_e2) are appropriately set within the nested loops.

-the refinada.sh file allows us to select the parameters that reproduce the activation energy (E_activation) and adsorption energy (E_adsorption) values close to those reported in DFT.
+The refinada.sh file allows us to select the parameters that reproduce the activation energy (E_activation) and adsorption energy (E_adsorption) values close to those reported in DFT.

 Note: The code assumes the existence of the necessary libraries and file paths as mentioned in the comments.
 Please modify the paths and dependencies as per your system configuration.